swift1719/recipe_project/README.md

-# recipe_project
+Recipe App

-1000s of recipes via api
+Search for thousands of recipes via api with functionality of shopping list and favourites.

-use of html,css ,advanced js with node modules...(webpack,babel)dependencies and dev tools.
+use of html,css ,advanced javascript with node modules...(webpack,babel)dependencies and dev tools. usage of pagination for search results and storing favourite recipes in local storage in the web browser.
-It is a begginers project.
-Needs lots of modifications.

 ~ON N ON...